MMA fighter with links to Trump, Cohen is questioned by FBI

 The fighter's encounter with the FBI was first reported by The Telegraph of London.

 Emelianenko dominated MMA's heavyweight division from 2000-2010.
 He retired in 2012 but began fighting again in 2015.
-He's currently under contract with Bellator MMA.
+He's currently under contract with Bellator.

 Comments